 And even if you’re not an expert in math or writing, many great curricula and resources exist (we describe a number of them in The Well-Trained Mind: A Guide to Classical Education at Home) that provide plenty of parental hand-holding.
 And we’re just talking about elementary grades here.
 If your third grader can learn it, you can too.

 Beginning in middle school, though, you may want to begin to make use of online classes.
 There are many live instructional options now available to home-educated students, making it possible for you to access expert teaching in math, science, writing, history, and any other area where you don’t feel comfortable taking on all of the teaching.
-(Visit our Online Classes page for a continually updated list of subjects and classes available online.)
+Take a look at the online courses offered by Well-Trained Mind Academy.